Rehab near Merseyside

 These centres include both inpatient and outpatient treatment services, as well as treatment programmes to set you on the road to recovery.
 In this page we will discuss the details of drug and alcohol rehab in Merseyside and the options available to you.

-Types of addiction treatment and rehab programmes in Merseyside
+Types of addiction treatment and rehab programmes near Merseyside

 Inpatient and outpatient treatment may be free or privately funded.
 As an inpatient you’ll stay at the centre and as an outpatient you’ll visit for scheduled sessions.
 While these services offer a combination of detox, group/individual therapy and aftercare, private rehab offers greater choice over the clinic and therapy options.